 Key Stage 3

-The KS3 Art curriculum at Bishop Luffa is designed to develop creative thinking and problem solving skills, technical ability and knowledge within the context of broadly-based cultural studies.
-Projects include thematic enquiries such as Rousseau and Fantasy Jungles (Year 7), Jon Burgerman and contemporary cartoons (Year 8) or Dali, Magritte and Surrealism (Year 9) as well as skills led projects such as The Arnolfini Marriage and image evaluation (Year 7), Mark-making and printing (Year 8) and Hundertwasser inspired clay relief tiles (Year 9).
+The KS3 Art curriculum at Bishop Luffa is designed to develop creative thinking and problem-solving skills and technical ability and knowledge, within the context of broadly-based cultural studies.
+Projects include thematic enquiries such as Jon Burgerman and contemporary cartoons (Year 8) or Dali, Magritte and Surrealism (Year 9) as well as skills led projects such as Fabulous Beasts – Wire sculptures (Year 7), Expressive Portraits (Year 8) and Mask Making (Year 9).

 Assessment is conducted according to National Curriculum Standards with a baseline being established in the first term of Year 7, allowing us to accurately track progress and perceive the potential of individuals, tailoring our delivery to their needs.
-Pupils will undertake research homework to support their creative classwork.
-Four projects are completed each academic year and levels are awarded upon the evidence of a body of work to allow for assessment of the development of a range of skills.
+Pupils will undertake a variety of homework tasks to support their creative classwork.
+Three to four projects are completed each academic year and levels are awarded upon the evidence of a body of work; to allow for assessment of the development of a range of skills.
 Formative assessment is conducted regularly, both written and verbal, taking the form of advice upon how to improve skills and understanding whilst celebrating achievement.

 Key Stage 4